Dream of having the confidence to travel solo?

-You have to wear a helmet on your head for safety while you’re on Camille.
+You have to wear a helmet on your head for safety while Camille takes you on your Sahara Desert tour.
 It’s also traditional to tie one of these scarves on your head over your helmet as you go.
 I always have wished I knew how to tie a scarf glamorously like a French woman, but no matter how many Wikihow articles I read on the subject, success seems to elude me.

 It takes a little over an hour to reach camp on Camille’s back.
 Aside from some bounce on your booty, it’s a pretty smooth ride.
 Everyone in the group was snapping a grillion shots of the Sahara as we bounced along, none of us had been on a camel before, and no one fell off.

 After about 90 minutes of picturesque bouncing, you’ll reach base camp.
 The tents are comfortable and well-lit, but there’s no heat in them.
 Since I visited Morocco in December, this meant that I was, to use a technical term, freezing my cazungies off.